SolaceDev/solace-dev-codelabs/markdown/dt-otel/dt-otel.md

 This codelab will take you through the basics of the Soalce PubSub+ Distributed Tracing feature.
 The following steps will take you through:
 * Launching and configuring a PubSub+ Event Broker locally via Docker
-* Launching the OpenTelemetry Collector Contribution
+* Launching and configuring the OpenTelemetry Collector Contribution
 * Launching Jaeger, the open source, end-to-end distributed tracing backend to observe our traces
 * Publishing and receiving messages to/from your broker to generate broker trace events
 * Context propagation via auto-instrumented JMS applications that will generate end to end linked traces (publisher – broker – receiver traces)